laderast/BMI535slides/06_HBase.md

 # How is the Data Stored?

+- Data is *sorted and stored* as a sorted data structure
+- Sorting is critical for fast search and access
-HBase is made for distributed file systems, in particular, Hadoop.
+- HBase is made for distributed file systems, in particular, Hadoop.

 # HBase is a little primitive